1900 Canadian federal election: National results

 x - indicates less than 0.005% of the popular vote.

 ^{1} Ralph Smith is reported to have run as an Independent Labour candidate in Vancouver.
 He was elected defeating both a Liberal and Conservative, but immediately joined the Liberal Party caucus when he took his seat in the House of Commons.
 Some records suggest that he ran as a Liberal in 1900.
 He was subsequently re-elected as a "Liberal" in 1904 and 1908, and was defeated in 1911.
 He is listed in these tables as having been elected as a Liberal.

 ^{2} Arthur Puttee of Winnipeg was elected as a Labour candidate in a 1900 by-election, and was re-elected as an Independent Labour MP in the subsequent 1900 election.

+^{3} The Toronto Trades and Labour Council helped organize the People's Party and affiliated with the party for the 1900 federal election.
+Its political programme included shorter working hours, improved factory inspection, equal civil and political rights for women, national accident, unemployment and old-age insurance, and municipal ownership of gas, electricity, telephone and street-railway services.
+The party ran three labour candidates in Toronto who were poorly financed and ultimately lost their deposits, capturing only 4.7% of the local popular vote.